chairmank/introduction-to-langohr/README.md

 # Usage

+## Hello world

     lein run -m introduction-to-langohr.hello-world

 This example demonstrates messaging from a producer to a consumer via RabbitMQ.
 Messaging events are carefully logged so that you can watch the logs and compare with the code to understand what is going on.

+## Task queue

+    lein run -m introduction-to-langohr.queue

+This example is a HTTP service that listens on port 8080 by default.
+(The HTTP port can be configured with a command-line option.)

+Make a POST request to compute `(apply + [0 1 2 3 4 5])`.
+The
+request body must be serialized as EDN:

+    $ curl -i -X POST http://localhost:8080/compute -d '[0 1 2 3 4 5]'
+    HTTP/1.1 202 Accepted
+    Date: Wed, 30 Jul 2014 14:05:21 GMT
+    Content-Length: 44
+    Server: Jetty(7.6.13.v20130916)

+    /result/3e60c036-d510-4f4e-af09-499f5a8a13cc

+The service will return this HTTP response immediately.
+The response body is the path where the result will become available.
+Watch the logs to trace the cascade of messages as the original HTTP request triggers a pipeline of computation tasks.

+Make a GET request with the path that you received in the HTTP response:

+    $ curl -i -X GET http://localhost:8080/result/57d36896-dc13-475e-9536-b2ae87b285d7
+    HTTP/1.1 404 Not Found
+    Date: Wed, 30 Jul 2014 14:07:42 GMT
+    Content-Length: 63
+    Server: Jetty(7.6.13.v20130916)

+    Result not found

+Oops!
+The result wasn't ready yet.
+Try again later:

+    $ curl -i -X GET http://localhost:8080/result/57d36896-dc13-475e-9536-b2ae87b285d7
+    HTTP/1.1 200 OK
+    Date: Wed, 30 Jul 2014 14:07:58 GMT
+    Content-Length: 2
+    Server: Jetty(7.6.13.v20130916)

+    15

 # Credits